0 registered (),

 Loc: Baltimore, MD

 Actually, narrow tires are better in most snow conditions short of the deeper stuff, they pack the snow down and bite into it with their high contact pressure, while wider ones often push it ahead and scramble for traction.
 The wider the tire, the heavier the vehicle needs to be to make 'em work.
-You should see the tires they use on rally cars on snow, they're not much bigger than the donut spares on many vehicles today, though they're studded Brent
+You should see the tires they use on rally cars on snow, they're not much bigger than the donut spares on many vehicles today, though they're studded wink

 _________________________